What is ICER and how does it promote

 discriminatory drug pricing?

-- The Institute for Clinical and Economic Review (ICER) produces reports, known as “comparative effectiveness research,” on how much it thinks new drugs should cost.
+- The Institute for Clinical and Economic Review (ICER) produces reports, known as “cost effectiveness analyses” or “value assessments” on how much it thinks new drugs should cost.

 - ICER metrics value treating young individuals in good health as more cost-effective than treating older adults (65 and older) or people with disabilities.